chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_package_install_with_response_file

 Use of a ``response_file`` is only supported on Debian and Ubuntu at this time.
 Custom resources must be written to support the use of a ``response_file``, which contains debconf answers to questions normally asked by the package manager on installation.
-Put the file in ``/files/default`` of the cookbook where the package is specified and the chef-client will use the **cookbook_file** resource to retrieve it.
+Put the file in ``/files/default`` of the cookbook where the package is specified and Chef Infra Client will use the **cookbook_file** resource to retrieve it.

 To install a package with a ``response_file``: